caido/documentation/src/features/testing/automate.md

 We currently provide 4 attack strategies:

-- **Sequential:** This will replace markers one at a time.
+- **Sequential** _(Sniper)_: This will replace markers one at a time.
 If you have multiple markers, **only one** will be replaced for any given request.
-- **All:** This will replace all the markers with the same value.
+- **All** _(Battering ram)_: This will replace all the markers with the same value.
-- **Parallel:** This will replace all the markers with different values from the different payloads.
+- **Parallel** _(Pitchfork)_: This will replace all the markers with different values from the different payloads.
 This requires payloads that each have the same number of elements.
-- **Matrix:** This will replace all the markers with all the combinations of payloads.
+- **Matrix** _(Cluster bomb)_: This will replace all the markers with all the combinations of payloads.
 Payloads can have different number of elements, but beware that this can create a large number of requests.

 <img alt="Automate strategy" src="/_images/automate_strategy.png" no-shadow/>